Visit Hershey & Harrisburg sponsored our trip to Hershey’s Chocolate World Attractions. As always, all opinions are my own.

 The process will allow you to watch your candy bar be made as it travels across the conveyor belts getting ingredients added.
 The chocolate coating gets lathered on, and then you can watch the packaging.
 Digital signage throughout the process lets you know where your candy bar is located within the process.
 Then your custom wrapper is printed and you’ll receive your candy bar to take home (or eat right away!).

 Pro tip: If it’s a hot day, your custom chocolate bar may melt if left in the car or carried around a hot Hersheypark.
-Have a cooler in your car, create the candy bar at the end of the day, or just devour it immediately!
+Have a cooler in your car, use Chocolate World’s bag check, create the candy bar at the end of the day, or just devour it immediately!
 You’ll still have the cool custom packaging as a souvenir of the experience.

-Hershey’s Unwrapped is Hershey Chocolate World’s newest attraction.
+Hershey’s Unwrapped is a relatively new Hershey Chocolate World attraction.
 It’s a tasting adventure which includes a tin of chocolates for each participant to savor as they are taken through an adventurous story.
 The meeting place for this attraction is to the left after walking through the doors in the main lobby.
 It lasts about 30 minutes.

 Food Court & Retail

 If there’s time between attractions, it’s easy to fill it with looking around the retail store which includes both various chocolate-themed souvenirs and Hershey’s branded clothing and merchandise.
-The food court has many options, including reasonably priced kids meals, ice cream sundaes, milkshakes, and plenty of other dessert options.
+The food court has many options, including kids’ meals, ice cream sundaes, milkshakes, and plenty of other dessert options.

 Tips & Tricks

 Bundle and Save!
 Purchasing these attractions as a package will save money instead of purchasing separately.
-A meal ticket can also be added to the bundle.
+You can add a meal ticket to the bundle.
 More ticketing details are available on the Hershey’s Chocolate World website.
 For a complete list of tips for Hershey’s Chocolate World, check out this post.

 Looking for other cool, family-friendly attractions near Hershey?
-Indian Echo Caverns, Roundtop Mountain Adventures, and Lake Tobias are great add-on adventures to a Hershey trip.
-Even more ideas can be found on the Visit Hershey and Harrisburg website.
+Indian Echo Caverns and Lake Tobias are great add-on adventures to a Hershey trip.
+For younger children, check out Where the Wild Things Play.
+Even more ideas are on the Visit Hershey and Harrisburg website.